port-labs/port-docs/docs/actions-and-automations/setup-backend/github-workflow/examples/Upbound/eks-as-a-service-action.md

 <h3>Upbound</h3>
 Before following the guide, you will need to set up an Upbound organization, initialize it and keep track of some information:
 - Save the `Organization ID` for later;
-- Set up the default EKSaaS configuration in the Upbound organization;
+- Set up an EKSaaS configuration in the Upbound organization;
 - Deploy a control plane (or many) and save their `identifiers` for later;
 - Create an API token and save it for later:
   * Click on the dropdown over your name at the top right corner;